kingjulio8238/Memary/README.md

    ```

 ## Demo
-Note: The Streamlit app currently assumes the local installation method.
+**Notes:** The Streamlit app currently assumes the local installation method. memary currently supports the use of:
+- `Llama 3 8B` running locally using Ollama **OR** `gpt-3.5-turbo`
+- `LLaVA` running locally using Ollama **OR** `gpt-4-vision-preview`

+memary will default to the locally run models unless explicitly specified.

-To run the Streamlit app:
+**To run the Streamlit app:**
+1. [Optional] If running models locally using Ollama, follow this the instructions in this [repo](https://github.com/ollama/ollama)

-1. Ensure that a `.env` exists with necessary API keys and Neo4j credentials.
+2. Ensure that a `.env` exists with any necessary API keys and Neo4j credentials.

 ```
 OPENAI_API_KEY="YOUR_API_KEY"